-Joey Suri is an associate in Gowling WLG's Montréal office working in the Business Law Group.
-He first joined the firm in the summer of 2015 as a law student and his practice primarily focuses on the areas of financial services and infrastructure.
+Joey Suri is a senior associate in Gowling WLG's Montréal office working in the Business Law Group.
+He first joined the firm in the summer of 2015 as a law student and his practice primarily focuses on the areas of major infrastructure projects, construction, financial services and government relations.

-Within the firm, Joey plays an active role on the India Team as well as on the Montréal office's Student Recruitment Committee.
+Within the firm, Joey plays an active role on the India Team and served on the Montréal office's Student Recruitment Committee for several years.

 Joey holds a bachelor's degree in civil law from Université de Montréal (2015).
 During his studies, he worked with Clinique juridique Juripop, a non-profit organization whose chief mandate is to offer low-cost legal services, and Pro Bono Students Canada providing mentorship to secondary students.
-He also served as a clerk to Justice Jean-Pierre Archambault at the Court of Quebec.
+He also served as an intern to Justice Jean-Pierre Archambault at the Court of Quebec.